-The next generation of building professionals are being given the chance to visit 130 construction sites this week as part of the industry’s training board’s Open Doors event.
+This week, the next generation of construction professionals will have the opportunity to visit 130 construction sites as part of the industry’s training board’s Open Doors event.

-The scheme, a joint initiative between the Construction Industry Training Board (CITB) and Build UK, was launched on Monday by former builder and TV star Jon Clark.
+Former builder and TV star Jon Clark launched the scheme, a collaboration between the Construction Industry Training Board (CITB) and Build UK, on Monday.

-Clark, who has starred in The Only Way Is Essex and Love Island, made his mark in the construction industry while working on site with his dad’s firm.
+Clark, who has appeared on The Only Way Is Essex and Love Island, began his career in the construction industry while working on-site with his father’s company.

 He launched the scheme during an event held at Summit House, a low-carbon office block in the heart of the City of London being refitted by Willmott Dixon.

 Open Doors will allow thousands of people to get behind-the-scenes access to some of the most prestigious construction sites in England, Scotland and Wales.